 Monitor for symptoms in yourself, the person you are caring for and others in the household.
 If symptoms develop in household members other than the person who first tested positive, they should get tested as well.

-If symptoms worsen, or if you do not notice improvement after five or six days, remain in isolation and call your primary care provider or Tele-Care 811.
+If symptoms worsen, or if you do not notice improvement after five or six days, call your primary care provider or Tele-Care 811.

 Do not leave your home to go to a walk-in clinic or health facility unless advised by a health-care professional.